belibug/Mold/README.md

     E --> G
 ```

+1. **Blueprint Your Template:** Craft the content and folders that form your template's structure.
+2. **Mark Your Spots:** Sprinkle Mold placeholders (`<% MOLD_TEXT_FunctionName %>`) where you want dynamic content.
+3. **Create the Mold Template:** Use Mold to whip up a `MoldManifest.json` file, your template's instruction manual.
+4. **Unleash Mold:** Summon your template by its name (or path) and tell Mold where to put it.
+5. Fill in the Blanks:
+   - **Chatty Mode:** Answer Mold's prompts to provide values for each placeholder.
+   - **Prepped & Ready:** Use a pre-filled answer file to automatically supply the values.
+6. **Ta-da!** Mold replaces the placeholders with your values and deploys your customized template.

 ## 🧩 **Mold's Building Blocks:**

 Get familiar with the core components of Mold's templating engine to create powerful templates and become a templating ninja!